 Question: I’ve been with a guy for a year and a few months.
-He’s very sweet and charming but can also be so cold and distant to a point where I resent him because then I want him so bad.
+He’s very sweet and charming but also acts aloof, cold and distant to a point where I resent him; because then I want him so bad.
 This is when I do everything I know how to draw him closer; but when he responds, I lose interest and start acting cold and aloof myself.
 He then becomes more interested in me but when I show interest, he breaks up with me.
 Right now, we’re not together and I know he expects me to make the first move.
 I’m trying to understand why people find those who act aloof and distant more attractive.
 And how can we have a normal relationship?

 Yangki’s Answer: Not everyone finds people who act aloof and distant more attractive.
 For some people it makes them want someone more, and for others it’s an instant total turn off.

 When someone is intentionally making themselves inaccessible physically or emotionally; they’re trying to trigger the “fear of rejection” or “fear of abandonment” in another person.
-If you have this fear inside of you – due to insecurities, low self-esteem, jealousy, controlling personality, co-dependency issues etc – you’ll respond from that place of fear.
+If you have this fear inside of you due to insecurities; low self-esteem, jealousy, controlling personality, co-dependency issues etc.; you’ll respond from that place of fear.
 You’ll try to “stop” the rejection or abandonment by drawing closer to the person who is triggering this fears inside of you.